 Pack up the family for a fall adventure to a local pumpkin patch, where they can pick their own from the vines or purchase already-picked pumpkins directly from the farmers, or head to an apple orchard to pluck fresh fruit that can be used in homemade apple cider, pie, or a variety of other fall treats.

-Where to Go: Located next to historic Monticello and Michie Tavern in Charlottesville, Carter Mountain Orchard has everything apple, including pick-your-own orchards, apple cider for the kids and Bold Rock cider for the adults, fresh-baked pies and cookies, and of course their famous Apple Cider Donuts.
+Where to Go: Located next to historic Monticello and Michie Tavern in Charlottesville, Carter Mountain Orchard has everything apple, including pick-your-own orchards, apple cider for the kids, Bold Rock cider for the adults, fresh-baked pies and cookies, and of course their famous Apple Cider Donuts.
 After exploring the orchard and sampling some of the apple foods and drinks, peruse their country store for jams and jellies, local crafts, and gourmet food products.
 The weekends are always busy at Carter Mountain, so consider visiting during a weekday for a more relaxing experience.

-Find More Pumpkin Patches & Apple Orchards
+Find more pumpkin Patches & apple Orchards

 5. Getting Spooked at Countless Historically Haunted Destinations